sreyseng/would-you-rather/README.md

 # Would You Rather

-`Would You Rather` is a web application front end built on top of the provided mock backend to explore react and redux.
+`Would You Rather` is a web application front end built from the ground up as a UI for the provided mock backend to explore React, Redux, and Material UI.

 ## To start the application: